 You try hard to save.
 You try really hard to stay disciplined because, contrary to what everyone believes, you actually want to think about your future.

 That’s a lot of our users — young adults who are trying extremely hard to be responsible.
 But it’s hard: living paycheck to paycheck, paying student loans, even personal loans and then the occasional slip up happens that hurts your fragile finances — for example your direct deposit gets delayed.

 Then comes the first overdraft fee.
 You know that you will be charged an exorbitant amount of fees if you keep on opting into overdraft protection.
-So you pay the overdraft fee in this instance, then turn off overdraft protection because you don’t want to pay that pesky overdraft charge next time an overdraft happens.
-You think you don’t want to spend the money you don’t have, so you prefer if bank declined the transactions.
+So you pay the overdraft fee in this instance, then turn off overdraft protection because you don’t want to pay that pesky overdraft charge next time your account is overdrawn.
+You think you don’t want to spend the money you don’t have, so you prefer if the bank declined the transactions.

 You do all the right things, given your situation.

-Your direct deposit gets delayed because of a weekend or some other reason.
-You’ve very little money in your account.
+Your direct deposit gets delayed because of a weekend or the ACH system.
+You have barely enough money in your account for anything else.

 Then, Netflix charges you the monthly subscription.
-Your bank declines it, and you get charged $35 in NSF (Insufficient Funds) fees.
+Your bank declines it, and you get charged $35 in NSF (Insufficient Funds or Non-Sufficient Funds) fees.

 Your phone bill is on autopay charges your designated account.
 The bank declines it, you get charged $35 in NSF fees.